leandrocgsi/Tapioca.HATEOAS/README.md

 # Tapioca.HATEOAS
-This is a simple library to implements HATEOAS docummentation in your RESTFul API's
+This is a smart library to implements HATEOAS pattern in your RESTFul API's

 > ## How to use